Pet safety

 Is monstera toxic to cats?

-Monstera (Monstera deliciosa) is mildly toxic to pets to cats according to the ASPCA.
+Monstera (Monstera deliciosa) is toxic to cats according to the ASPCA.
 Listed by the ASPCA as toxic to cats and dogs due to insoluble calcium oxalate crystals.
 Chewing causes oral irritation, drooling and rarely vomiting.
 Keep cuttings out of reach during propagation.
 Keep it out of reach and contact your vet or the ASPCA Animal Poison Control Center on (888) 426-4435 if your cat chews it.

 Is monstera toxic to dogs?